EcoDynIZW/GEE-PICX/README.md

 ## 2. Default parameters

-Then you can select the parameters according to your requirements in the application interface box.
+* Then you can select the parameters according to your requirements in the box next to the map.

 *Figure: Default parameters in box with description.*
 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/default_interface5.png">

 ## 3. Example tutorials

 ### 3.1 Case study (1)